adsar/GettingAndCleaning/CodeBook.md

 project and can be ignored.

 Output Data
 ===========
 outData/X_mean_activity_subject.txt
   The output data consists of a tab-separated text file, with headers.
-The table contains the means, grouped by subject and activity, of a subset of variables from the input dataset, which in turn represent normalized means and standard deviations of the meassurements.
+  The table contains the means, grouped by subject and activity, of a subset of variables from the input dataset, which in turn represent normalized means and standard deviations of the measurements.

-Following is a list of the 88 features of the output dataset:
+Following is the list of the 88 columns found in the output dataset:

 Labels
 ------